 Sometimes the property will be reappraised or a court order to reduce the amount of the starting bid will be obtained.
 The property may or may not be set for a subsequent sale.

 Sale results available HERE the day after the sale.
 Sales are every Wednesday beginning at 11:00 A.M., 301 N. Main Street, except for holidays.

 Tax sales are foreclosures filed by the Treasurer’s Office for delinquent taxes.
 They are intermingled with the regular weekly foreclosure sales.
-Allen County does not have an “over the counter” tax sales.
-Consideration is given to defendants in these cases and a much higher percentage of these properties are redeemed.
-A title search is recommended.
-On tax sales you may be required to pay more than the purchase price since the purchaser may be responsible for all taxes due and owed on a particular parcel, up to the point of confirmation.
-Tax sales are advertised for three consecutive weeks prior to sale.
-If they are not sold the first time offered, they are set for sale again two weeks later, but are not re-advertised.
-Some properties unsold after two attempts may be requested by the City of Lima under ORC 5722 and deeded to the City of Lima for the land bank.
+Allen County does not have “over the counter” tax sales.
+Tax sales are advertised for three consecutive weeks prior to the date of sale.
+If a property is not sold the first time offered, it is set with a second sale date but is not re-advertised.
+Properties unsold after two attempts will be subject to forfeiture proceedings which may be eligible for Auditor’s Sale.

 Property owners have the right to redeem until the date of the entry of confirmation.
 All deposits will be returned if the property is redeemed.

 The real estate taxes paid from the proceeds will be prorated to the date of sale.
 You may be responsible for some assessments that are not yet part of the tax bill and you will be responsible for any assessments and/or sewer bills attached to the property.